manoa-eats/manoa-eats.github.io/index.md

 - It could use a little more color
 - Overall, loved it, super simple & easy to use.
 Not a million and one links just to find out about one or two products.
 Awesome!!

+### Kelsea Y.

+- I liked the graphics, the colors used, and how I could see all of the eateries close by to Manoa
+- I would have liked to see a “top” button that could take you back to the top of the page without having to scroll all the way back up
+- Overall, I think this website was thoughtfully created and very useful to Manoa students

+### Branden T.

+- Just looking at the website is making me hungry.
+Great usage of the background image.
+The "sort by rating" and "i'm feeling hungry" features are great ideas.
+- The "carnivore" diet should probably be changed to "omnivore" diet.
+May not be necessary to say "(click for more info)" for every restaurant on the "all restaurants" page.
+Images for The Burger Shop and Tsukuneya not loading.
+- Overall, the website has good aesthetics and functionality.

 ## Team
 Manoa Eats is designed, implemented, and maintained by